I’m Nick Gray. Most people know me as the Founder of Museum Hack.

-Anyhow.
-I guess I spent my 20s largely alone and working to build our family business.
+So, I guess I spent my teens starting a web hosting company.
+Then my 20s working to build our family business.

 Then I spent my 30s in the hustle and bustle of New York City, launching and growing Museum Hack.

-Now I’m 39, like I said, and I recently left New York City.
+Now I’m 40 and I recently left New York City.

-I never thought I’d say that — “I left New York City” — but this COVID-19 pandemic is wild.
+I never thought I’d say that — “I left New York City” — but now I love my new life.

-I moved to Texas.
-I run a small family office.
+In 2021, I moved to Austin, Texas.
+I bought two paddle boards, I’m starting a new business, and I swim in Barton Creek almost every day.
+I run a small family office, too.
 I hope to give more philanthropically.
 I want to make the world better in certain ways.

 I wonder what I’ll do with my 40s.
 I have some ideas!
+Like launching my party book that teaches you how to make new friends and boost your career.
 But let’s see.

 It’s unlike any other newsletter: There aren’t any ads, and I only send it every month or two when I find something amazing.

-Like a great business book, an amazing Netflix show, or a fascinating new tech gadget to share.
+Like a great business book, an amazing documentary, or a fascinating new tech gadget to share.

 Sign up for it here.
 It’s free.